janosh/svelte-multiselect/readme.md

    allowUserOptions: boolean | 'append' = false
    ```

-   Whether users are allowed to enter values not in the dropdown list. `true` means add user-defined options to the selected list only, `'append'` means add to both options and selected.
+   Whether users can enter values that are not in the dropdown list. `true` means add user-defined options to the selected list only, `'append'` means add to both options and selected.
+   If `allowUserOptions` is `true` or `'append'` then the type `object | number | string` of entered value is determined from the first option of the list to keep type homogeneity.

 1. ```ts
    autocomplete: string = `off`